The Web STOMP plugin makes it possible to use STOMP over a WebSocket connection.

 This is an advanced feature that is only exposed via the advanced configuration file or the classic config format:

 The Web STOMP plugin supports the proxy protocol.
-This feature is disabled by default, to enable it for clients:
+This feature is deactivated by default, to activate it for clients:

 web_stomp.proxy_protocol = true